ElikBelik77/elang/README.md

 # ELANG
 ## Description
 This hobby project is just a programming language I'm implementing.
 It's a C-like, imperative, statically typed langauge.
-Currently, I implemented only IA32 instructions set, and the compiler uses a naive stack based approach.
+Currently, I implemented only IA32 instructions set, the compiler uses a naive stack based approach.

 ## Examples of syntax and it's assembly compiled version
 ```